willyvmm/mouSTer/README.md

 - full support for button mapping
 - full support for autofire on ANY button
 - autofire speed is also configurable
-- built-in debug feature, allowing to collect debug data in case of troubles.
+- built-in debug feature, allowing the collection of debug data in case of troubles.
 ***
 ### mouSTer history:

 ![mouSTer pac](/assets/images/mouSTer_pac.jpg)

 mouSTer was born as a **hid2st** device around autumn 2013.
 The first hardware revision was based on the almost unknown **FTDI Vinculum II** (VNC2) chip.
-Unfortunately that was the worst development decision ever.
-I would say that was a shoot into knee at the beginning of the journey.
+Unfortunately, that was the worst development decision ever.
+I would say that was a shoot to the knee at the beginning of the journey.
 Don't touch this chip.
-Since then the hardware platform changed three times, and around autumn **2018 the mouSTer** got it's final physical shape.
-On the other end - the firmware went through same bumpy way.
+Since then the hardware platform changed three times, and around autumn 2018 the mouSTer got its final physical shape.
+On the other end - the firmware went through the same bumpy way.
 - 4 hardware revisions and 3 times firmware revisions made from scratch.
-- the latest 3'rd firmware is 17 major revision, and ca 3500 build number. (at the time of writing)
+- the latest 3.x firmware has 17 major revisions and has circa 4000 effective code lines + libraries (at the time of writing)

 #### The mouSTer Family